richo/roving/README.md

 I asked some of my coworkers what they'd name a distributed fuzzy thing.

 Evidently [roving][0] is extremely fuzzy, and winds up **everywhere** when you're working with it.
-Plus the testcases go roaming and it's all very poetic.
+Plus the testcases go roving and it's all very poetic.

 [0]: https://en.wikipedia.org/wiki/Roving